richardgroenewald/Project/README.md

 # Project
-Sample statistical learning project from coursework at Simon Fraser University
+This is a sample statistical learning project from coursework at Simon Fraser University

 The markdown contains the R code used to produce the output.